Telegram Bot

 | Symptom | Likely cause |

-| -------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |
+| -------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 | Bot replies "This chat is not linked to an organization" | The chat isn't in the allowlist, or the ID was pasted without the leading `-100` |

-| Bot doesn't respond at all in a group | Telegram didn't deliver the update to the webhook.
-Check **Settings → Bot Health** — the webhook URL and `last_error_message` are shown there |
+| Bot doesn't respond at all in a group | Telegram didn't deliver the update.
+Check **Settings → Telegram → Settings → Telegram Bot Health** - the connection status and any recent error are shown there |

-| `/generate <URL>` replies "generation failed" | The upstream function errored.
-Check `bot_commands` in the database or expand the row in **Bot History** |
+| `/generate <URL>` replies "generation failed" | The generation errored.
+Open the command in **Bot History** to see details, or contact support |

 ## Plan limits